SICKAG/sick_scan_xd/README.md

    colcon build --packages-select sick_scan --cmake-args " -DROS_VERSION=2" --event-handlers console_direct+
    source ./install/setup.bash
    ```
-   For other ROS versions than eloquent, please replace `source /opt/ros/eloquent/setup.bash` with your ros distribution.
+   For ROS versions other than eloquent, please replace `source /opt/ros/eloquent/setup.bash` with your ros distribution.

-Note: libsick_ldmrs is only required to support LDMRS sensors.
+Note: libsick_ldmrs and pcl are only required to support LDMRS sensors.
 If you do not need or want to support LDMRS, you can skip building libsick_ldmrs.
 To build sick_generic_caller without LDMRS support, please switch off option `BUILD_WITH_LDMRS_SUPPORT` in [CMakeLists.txt](./CMakeLists.txt).

-The driver is released at longer intervals as a binary package and can therefore be installed via the package manager.
-To install sick_scan from the latest binary distribution, replace `<rosdistro>` with the name of your ROS distro (e.g., `eloquent`) and run the following command:
-`sudo apt-get install ros-<rosdistro>-sick-scan`

 ## Build on Windows